AmirMansurian/AICSD/README.md

  measure performance on **test** set with [Pascal VOC evaluation server](http://host.robots.ox.ac.uk/pascal/VOC/).

  ## Citation
-If you use this repository for your research or wish to refer to our distillation method, please use the following BibTeX entry:
+If you use this repository for your research or wish to refer to our distillation method, please use the following BibTeX entries:
 ```bibtex
 @article{mansourian2025aicsd,
   title={AICSD: Adaptive inter-class similarity distillation for semantic segmentation},